iyak/RNAlogo/README.md

 ## Usage

 I wrote for the demonstration the simplest logo generator which only accepts healthful data.
-See src/main_stack.cpp.
+See RNAlogo/main_stack.cpp.
-You build the program in the same way with above.
+It is built in the way above.
+It runs like,

 ```bash
 $ cat a.dat